rcatullo/openai-gym-pytorch/README.md

-# pytorch-dqn-example
+# openai-gym-pytorch

-Implementation of PyTorch's DQN algorithm which uses OpenAI's CartPole gym environment.
+Implementation of PyTorch's DQN algorithm which uses OpenAI's CartPole gym environment, and extension to curiosity-driven exploration to solve continuous mountaincart (usually solved by DDPG).

 ## Overview